Battle of Ontario

 The Battle of Ontario (Bataille de l'Ontario) is a National Hockey League (NHL) rivalry between the Ottawa Senators and the Toronto Maple Leafs.
 Both teams compete in the Atlantic Division and with current NHL scheduling, they meet three to four times per season.
 Games between the teams are often televised nationally on Hockey Night in Canada.
-The rivalry has been described as one of the NHL's top rivalries.
+The rivalry has been described as one of the NHL's top rivalries due to the two teams meeting each other in the postseason throughout the early 2000s.

 Background

 Games between Toronto and Ottawa ice hockey teams date back before the founding of the NHL.
-In 1891, the original Senators defeated the St. George club of Toronto to win the Ontario ice hockey title.
+In 1891, the original Senators defeated the Toronto St. George's to win the Ontario ice hockey title.
 In February 1904, the original Ottawa Senators, aka the 'Silver Seven', defeated the Toronto Marlboros in a Stanley Cup challenge.
 The Senators were founding members of the National Hockey Association (NHA) in 1910 and Toronto teams joined the NHA two years later.
 In 1917, the Toronto NHA franchise was turned over to the NHL and joined the Senators as one of the founding teams of the NHL.
-After the original Ottawa NHL franchise relocated to St. Louis, Missouri, as the Eagles in 1934, With the coming of television broadcasting of NHL games in the 1950s, Ottawa-area NHL hockey fans became fans of other NHL teams.
-A Toronto-Ottawa sports rivalry continued between the Argonauts and the Rough Riders of the Canadian Football League (CFL).
+After the original Ottawa NHL franchise relocated to St. Louis, as the Eagles in 1934, and with the coming of television broadcasting of NHL games in the 1950s, Ottawa-area NHL fans became fans of other NHL teams.
+A Toronto–Ottawa sports rivalry continued between the Argonauts and the Rough Riders of the Canadian Football League (CFL).

 History

-The current Senators entered the NHL in 1992, but the rivalry between the two teams did not begin to emerge until the late 1990s.
+The current Senators entered the NHL in 1992, but the rivalry with the Maple Leafs did not begin to emerge until the late 1990s.
 From 1992 to 1998, Toronto was in the Western Conference and Ottawa was in the Eastern Conference, which meant that the two teams rarely played each other.
-But before the 1998–99 season, the conferences and divisions were re-aligned, and Toronto was moved into the Eastern Conference's Northeast Division with the Senators, Montreal Canadiens, Boston Bruins and Buffalo Sabres.
+However, before the 1998–99 season, the conferences and divisions were re-aligned, and Toronto was moved into the Eastern Conference's Northeast Division with the Senators, Montreal Canadiens, Boston Bruins, and Buffalo Sabres.

-The rivalry reached new heights in 2000, as the teams met for the first time in the playoffs with the Maple Leafs dispatching the Senators in six games.
-Some Maple Leafs fans saw this as revenge, since the Senators' Marian Hossa had accidentally clipped the Maple Leafs' Bryan Berard in the eye on March 11, ending the young defenceman's season and almost his career.
+The Maple Leafs and Senators met for the first time in the playoffs in 2000, with the Maple Leafs dispatching the Senators in six games.
+Some Maple Leafs fans saw this as revenge, since the Senators' Marian Hossa accidentally clipped the Maple Leafs' Bryan Berard in the eye on March 11, ending the young defenceman's season and almost his career.

 21st century

-The next season, they met again in the first round as Ottawa entered the playoffs ranked second in the East and the Maple Leafs seventh.
-While the Senators were expected to defeat the Maple Leafs, especially since they had swept the regular season series against them, the Maple Leafs swept the series in a major upset instead; Ottawa did not score their first goal of the series until 16:51 of the third period in the third game.
+The next season, Toronto and Ottawa met again in the first round, as the Senators entered the playoffs ranked second in the conference and the Maple Leafs seventh.
+While the Senators were expected to defeat the Maple Leafs, especially since they had swept the regular season series against them, the Maple Leafs instead swept the series in a major upset; Ottawa did not score its first goal of the series until 16:51 of the third period in the third game.